Databases

 The most current issues of The Observer are available online (plain-text) via Factiva, Nexis Uni and other databases

-Search or browse issues (full page and article images in PDF) of The Hamilton Spectator from 1852 to 2010.
-Most issues from 2011 to one week ago are also available.
+Search or browse issues (full page and article images in PDF) of The Hamilton Spectator (Hamilton, Ontario, Canada) from 1846 to the present.

 Heritage is a growing collection of digitized Canadian primary source documents, chronicling the country and its people from the 1600s to the mid-1900s.
 Featured collections include: